Cancer Treatments: Biotherapy and Immunotherapy

 Risks of infection

-A tumour is usually composed of many types of cells in constant evolution rather than a mass of uniform ones.
-Within a single tumour, different cells might present various molecular anomalies – this referred to as “tumour heterogeneity”.
+A tumor is usually composed of many types of cells in constant evolution rather than a mass of uniform ones.
+Within a single tumor, different cells might present various molecular anomalies – this referred to as “tumor heterogeneity”.

-To keep the risk of resistance to a minimum and attack the tumour on all fronts, a variety of different treatments may be prescribed at the same time.
+To keep the risk of resistance to a minimum and attack the tumor on all fronts, a variety of different treatments may be prescribed at the same time.